 The Academy’s program for education reform includes Webcasts with scholars committed to recovery of high standards in higher education, the publication of books that identify the depth of the crisis in American higher education and participation in academic conferences.

-One such book is a sequel to the 1983 study, A Nation at Risk, and another is The Coming Death and Future Resurrection of American Higher Education.
+One such book is The Coming Death and Future Resurrection of American Higher Education.
 A review of this book by Elizabeth Bittner may be accessed here.

 The Academy conducted three webcasts on the topic “Loss of Country.”
 Countries can be “lost” by invasion and by changes in the beliefs of members of society.

 June 13, 2019, Washington, DC–The Academy has placed three presentations on the theme “Loss of Country” by Dr. Richard Bishirjian, Dr. Jack Tierney and Dr. Marek Chodakiewicz.
 These presentations may be accessed on YouTube.com by going to “American Academy of Distance Learning.”

 Dr. Richard Bishirjian: The Artful Recluse.
 This presentation discusses a recent study by the Asia Society of painting, poetry and politics of 17th Century China.
 Dr. Bishirjian argues that American higher education, like the Ming dynasty in 17th century China, was “invaded” by “Progressives” beginning about 1885.

 Dr. Jack Tierney: To Lose a Country: France 1940.
 France lost two and won the middle (1918) but in the last (1940) France, in effect, lost itself, i.e. its “country.”
 What does the loss of “country” imply and does it occur every time a war is lost?